UnrealMultiplayer/2_Menu_System/README.md

 # Unreal Multiplayer Course - Section 2 - Menu System

+In follow up to our hugely successful [Complete Unreal Engine Developer](http://gdev.tv/urcgithub) course we bring you [Unreal Multiplayer Mastery](http://gdev.tv/uemgithub) - as on featured on [Epic's UE4 blog](https://www.unrealengine.com/en-US/blog/getting-started-with-unreal-multiplayer-in-cpp).

-How to create rich UI using Unreal's UMG in C++.
+In this section we teach how to create rich UI using Unreal's UMG in C++.
 This project lays the foundations for creating complex menu systems for multiplayer games.

+You're welcome to download, fork or do whatever else legal with all the files!
+The real value is in our huge, high-quality online tutorials that accompany this repo.
+You can check out the course here: [Unreal Multiplayer Mastery](http://gdev.tv/uemgithub)

 ### 0 Introduction to Menu System ###